About me

 200-Hour Yoga Teacher Certification

-In addition to my formal education, I draw from various teachers over the years (including clients!), spiritual practices, and nature.
+In addition to my formal education and training, I draw from various teachers over the years (including clients!), spiritual practices, and nature.
 My own healing journey also greatly impacts my work as a holistic psychotherapist.

 Training